emptydev1/dynamicdb/docs/v2/usage/arrays.md

 db.pull('array', true, (element) => typeof element === 'string' && element.startsWith('item')) // []
 ```

-In addition to these methods used to manage arrays in documents, there are others we can use to edit database data.
+There are also some methods that we can use to, for example, filter the database or map it.

 ```js
 // Filtering the database values